 A renin blood test, or plasma renin activity (PRA) test, is done to determine the cause of high blood pressure (hypertension).
 Renin is an enzyme produced by specific cells in the kidneys.

-Drug details for Anticoagulants for aortic and mitral valve regurgitation.
+Drug details for Anticoagulants for coronary artery disease.